 * more problems in the Cape Cod canal transporting that racing boat to City Island;

-* riding out a hurricane in Port Jefferson while US Navy seamen drowned trying to get back to their ship;
+* riding out a hurricane in Port Jefferson while more than a dozen US Navy seamen drowned trying to get back to their ship;

-* partying with Lady Astor at the Pink House; and
+* partying with legendary Lady Astor at the Pink House; and

 Will we ever tell the rest of the story?
 Probably not.
-Twenty years later on March 31, 1983, Karl killed himself on Mt.
+Twenty years later on March 31, 1983, at age 46, Karl killed himself on Mt.
 Desert Island.
-He was a divorcee and left one daughter and three sons.
+He had remarried and left one daughter and three sons.
 Later in 2018 at age 54, his first son Matthew also took his own life.

 In 2008 while cleaning out a filing cabinet I ran across this 1963 Stamford Advocate report.
 The reporter got more things right than wrong.

-Then in 2011 Christie sent copies of two key items:
+Then in 2011 the former Christie Hyde sent copies of two key items: